microsoft/Web-Dev-For-Beginners/README.md

 # Web Development for Beginners - A Curriculum

-Learn the fundamentals of JavaScript, CSS, and HTML with our comprehensive 12-week course, brought to you by Microsoft Cloud Advocates.
-Each of the 24 lessons includes pre- and post-lesson quizzes, detailed written instructions, solutions, assignments, and much more.
-With a project-based approach to learning, our curriculum is designed to help you develop practical skills through hands-on building.
+Learn the fundamentals of web development with our 12-week comprehensive course by Microsoft Cloud Advocates.
+Each of the 24 lessons dive into JavaScript, CSS, and HTML through hands-on projects like terrariums, browser extensions, and space games.
+Engage with quizzes, discussions, and practical assignments.
 Enhance your skills and optimize your knowledge retention with our effective project-based pedagogy.
+Start your coding journey today!

 #### 🧑‍🎓 _Are you a student?_